OmerCodes/QuikLanguage/index.md

 **Common Mistake:** Make sure your signs are the right way: << not >> or else your compiler will give the error: "operators not recognized Hint: have you put the operaters like this << ?

+# Variables
+## Types of variables and introduction
+Variables in Quik store data in many different ways, here are the many ways you can store a variable: int (integer) = whole numbers/integers string = strings of text char (character) = 1 character bool (boolean) = true or false/1 or 0